test01102/fredbarre.github.io/aboutme.md

 ---
 layout: page
-title: fred the tech-expert freelance writer
+title: about me
-subtitle: why do you want to work with me ?
+subtitle: why should you hire me as a freelance writer?
 permalink: about
 ---